Kifissia: 19th and early 20th centuries

-It became the fashion for wealthy Athenian families to build summer houses in Kifisia, and keen social competition led to the creation of a unique architectural ambiance, as villas in ever more exotic styles proliferated.
-For those unable to afford a summer house, many hotels were built, where the slightly less affluent could spend the holiday months rubbing shoulders with their social betters.
+It gradually became fashionable for affluent Athenian families to acquire or build their country houses and estates in Kifisia, and keen social competition led to the creation of a unique architectural environment, as villas in ever more exotic styles proliferated.
+For those unable to afford a place to call their own in the prestigious suburb, many opulent hotels were built by the 1920s, including Xenia, Apergi and Pentelikon.
+Kifisia Grove opened in the same time period and quickly became both a community hub and the site of an annual springtime flower festival that continues to this day.